Alvacampos/Cv-project-full-stack/README.md

 # Branching Rules

 To create a branch please follow the next structure.
-This should be respected in regardless of the "current master branch".
+This should be respected regardless of the "current main branch".

 |               | Branch structure                    |
 | ------------- | ----------------------------------- |